 NewSmile was founded in Vancouver, B.C., and currently operates in the U.S., Canada, and the UK.
 A combination of low prices and high-quality treatment has laid a solid foundation for their future growth.

 Your first step with NewSmile will be to decide if you want their “Fast Track” or “Preview First” option.
 The Fast Track plan works best for someone who knows NewSmile is the right service for them and wants to move forward as quickly as possible.
 With this option, you will pay for everything upfront ($1,899).

 The Preview First option is for a more cautious buyer.
 For $89, you will receive an impression kit and a treatment preview to help you determine if this is the right path for you before committing to the full cost of treatment.
 Keep in mind that choosing the Preview First option will slightly increase your total treatment cost.

 Regardless of which option you choose, the next step will be showing NewSmile your teeth.
-You can do this by ordering an at-home impression kit or visiting one of their five Canadian locations for a teeth scan.
+You can do this by ordering an at-home impression kit or visiting one of their partner dentists for a teeth scan.
 NewSmile will then prepare your treatment plan and send you a visual preview.
 If that preview looks good, simply approve your treatment plan and pay for your aligners (unless you already paid upfront with the Fast Track plan).
 NewSmile will then manufacture your aligners and ship them straight to your door.

 Pros & Cons of NewSmile